VincentFoulon80/virt-ic/README.md

 # Note on 0.5.0 update

-The entire engine has been rewritten from scratch in order to ease the use of this crate, remove all those `Rc<RefCell>` that were degrading the readability of your code.
+The entire library has been rewritten from scratch in order to ease the use of this crate, remove all those `Rc<RefCell>` that were degrading the readability of your code.
 Thus, virt-ic up before 0.5.0 is **completely incompatible** with newer versions.

 # Features